-Generic versions of plavix approvedMay 18th, 2012 in Medications /
+Generic versions of plavix approvedMay 18, 2012 in Medicine & Health / Medications

 (HealthDay) -- The first generic versions of Plavix (clopidogrel bisulfate) have been approved by the U.S. Food and Drug Administration.